urbien/tradle/README.md

 3. *on data nodes*, - this storage tier uses a more traditional richer database (whether SQL or NoSQL) that is formed by syncing data from the chain + oracles.
 This database is suitable for searching, browsing, filtering, etc. to enable business operations, and will need to support massive data archives, suitable for analytics.
 This storage is also used for syncing with the existing Web sites and legacy systems.
 4. *on mobiles*, to keep local database for disconnected operations.
 This db is automatically synced with the chain, oracles and data nodes.

-According to bitcoin core developer Gavin Andersen off-chain data and computations is the next bitcoin frontier:  ["all of the really interesting complex contracts I can think of require data from outside the blockchain"](http://gavintech.blogspot.com/2014/06/bit-thereum.html)

-Ethereum captured people's imagination on the potential of extended on-chain computations with a second highest crowdfunding in history - a cool $15M.
-Ethereum's innovations such as per-contract storage, arbitrary scripts, pay forward computations (gas), etc., allow to implement a whole new class of apps.
-Yet, there is a much larger class of apps that will emerge between the web/cloud and the chain.

-In the bitcoin world these apps are traditionally called Oracles.
-Vitalik in [Ethereum and Oracles](https://blog.ethereum.org/2014/07/22/ethereum-and-oracles/) blog writes: "The most common case that will appear in reality is the case of external data".

-There has been a lot of discussions on oracles but only recently several companies released implementations: Ripple's Codius.org, Orisi, RealityKeys, etc. (Note that Codius's whitepaper refers to several more oracles systems).
+There has been a lot of discussions on oracles in the past couple of years, but only recently several companies released implementations: Ripple's Codius.org, Orisi, RealityKeys, etc. (Note that Codius's whitepaper refers to several more oracles systems).
 Each implementation focuses on a subset of the functions listed below:

 * sandboxing: this technique protects host machines, e.g. a miner, from untrusted and possibly misbehaving contracts.
 Ripple's new [Codius.org](http://codius.org) uses NaCl - google native client.
 A Rackspace-sponsored [ZeroVM](http://www.zerovm.org/), an offshoot of the NaCl project, could be used instead.
 Both ZeroVM and NaCl provide a deterministic environment to ensure that identical computations achieve identical results at identical expense.
 This comes at a price, as some things are intentionally blocked in this environment, like access to the outside world.
 Another, much more flexible, sandboxing solution [Docker](https://www.docker.com/) has recently become very popular, but it only provides deterministic deployment, not execution.
 In addition, both NaCl and Docker sandboxes can run inside a full Virtual Machine, like VirtualBox to fully isolate the host machine from possibly misbehaving smart contracts.